-Sweeney's House of Clocks
+Sweeney's House of Clocks (Gone)

 No matter how many clocks Ray Tlougan and Ray Sweeney collected, they were still going to die.
 Just a matter of time.
 Now they've passed on, and the northeast corner of Iowa is left with this odd museum and a graphic lesson in mortality.

 Just a bit north of a fiberglass Muffler Man Cowboy and Steer, surrounded by corn fields, sits the House of Clocks.
 If it wasn't in a large, unheated farm building in Northeast Iowa, far from any interstate, it could rival Times Square as a New Year's Eve hangout.